Stewart Blacker

 Lieutenant-Colonel Latham Valentine Stewart Blacker OBE (1 October 1887 – 19 April 1964) was a British Army officer and inventor of weapons; he invented the Blacker Bombard, from which was developed the Hedgehog anti-submarine spigot-mortar – and laid the basis of the PIAT anti-tank weapon.

-A descendant of Valentine Blacker (1778–1823), he was born in Cheshire to Major Latham Blacker of the Indian Army.
+A descendant of Valentine Blacker (1778–1823), he was born in Cheshire to Major Latham Charles Miller Blacker of the Royal Artillery.
 He was educated at Cheltenham College and Bedford School, before going to the Royal Military College, Sandhurst.
-After passing out from the college in 1907, he was commissioned into the Indian Army himself.
+After passing out from Sandhurst in 1907, he was commissioned initially on to the Unattached List of the Indian Army and was subsequently admitted.

 He served in Afghanistan, Turkestan, and Russia, earning several mentions in dispatches.
 He served with the 69th Punjabis, Queen's Own Corps of Guides, and 57th Wilde's Rifles.

-He had learned to fly in 1911, receiving Certificate No. 121 from the Royal Aero Club, and at the start of the First World War he was attached to the Royal Flying Corps.
+Blacker had learned to fly in 1911, receiving Certificate No. 121 from the Royal Aero Club, and at the start of the First World War he was attached to the Royal Flying Corps.
 He was shot down and wounded in 1915, 1916 and 1917.
 He was appointed Officer of the Order of the British Empire in 1921 for his service in Persia.